Beards In The Great Outdoors: Pros and Cons

-Don’t forgo sunscreen elsewhere though, especially exposed areas of the face.
+Don’t forgo sunscreen elsewhere though, especially in exposed areas of the face.
 These areas are high-risk areas for developing skin cancer.
 Consider wearing a wide-brimmed hat with sun-protective fabric too.9

-Beards not only protect prevent sunburn and skin cancer they reduce other skin damage caused by sun exposure like wrinkles, dark spots, and saggy skin.
+Beards not only protect and prevent sunburn and skin cancer they reduce other skin damage caused by sun exposure like wrinkles, dark spots, and saggy skin.